 We offer a range of services for community organisations to help them find and support volunteers, including:

-- opportunities to connect with volunteers at various volunteering events
+- opportunities to connect with volunteers at volunteering events

 - professional development workshops

-- access to VIKTOR, a free online platform to manage your organisation’s information with the BVRC.
+- an online account to manage your organisation’s information with the BVRC.

 Become a member